What Happens During a Boiler Flush? Real Job, Real Talk | DD Wilson Plumbing & Heating

 Watch the entire job in action below:

-The Callout: Heat's In, But It's Not Holding - This calls for a Boiler Flush
+The Callout: Heat's In, But It's Not Holding - This Calls for a Boiler Flush

 This wasn't just a faulty part.
 This system had suffered from years of internal build-up, corrosion, and poor water quality.